chromiumembedded/cef/tools/distrib/linux/README.redistrib.txt

   Note: Contains WebKit image and inspector resources.
 Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

+* FFmpeg audio and video support libffmpegsumo.so
+  Note: Without this component HTML5 audio and video will not function.